autopkg/jss-recipes/CONTRIBUTING.md

 # How to contribute to jss-recipes

+**NOTE: The recipes in the jss-recipes repository will stop working in a future version of Jamf.** Please consider switching your JSSImporter workflows to JamfUploader instead.
+Details: https://grahamrpugh.com/2022/02/16/jssimporter-jamf-pro-api-token-auth.html

 1. Sign in with your GitHub.com account, if you're not already.

 2. Click the __Fork__ button above.